Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Summary

 \section{Summary}

 In this work, we calculated the gravitational perturbation induced by the linearized MPD orbit, and then used the radiative field to derive the evolution of the MPD orbit---namely, the evolution equations for its constants of motion.
-The core method employed for this derivation is presented in Sec.~\ref{Sec:GeneralMethod}.
+The core method employed for this derivation is presented in Sec.~\ref{Sec:OrbitInspiral}, and the final result is Eq.~\ref{eq:QC_EquationFlux}.
+We then verify its correctness in Sec.~\ref{sec:consistency} by comparing it with the results from the flux‑balance law.

+Regarding Eq.~\ref{eq:QC_EquationFlux}, we should recognize that it is indeed less convenient to use than the flux‑balance formula, especially because it requires the computation of additional virtual amplitudes, whereas the flux‑balance law only needs the asymptotic amplitudes.
+Nevertheless, Eq.~\ref{eq:QC_EquationFlux} provides a numerical but generalized procedure for incorporating the radiative field into the orbital evolution framework for periodic orbits in Kerr spacetime, without relying on complicated algebraic simplifications.
+At the same time, as we emphasized earlier, before applying the radiative field to orbital evolution, one must carefully consider its role in the self-force calculation.

 There are several aspects of this work that can be further optimized.
-For instance, extracting the spin corrections from the amplitude calculations separately would greatly facilitate the future integration of spin corrections with other 1PA effects.
-Furthermore, in the evolution equation for the Carter-like constant, if applying the flux-balance law \cite{Grant2025}, it should be significantly simplified, analogous to the expression for the energy.
+For instance, extracting the spin corrections from the flux calculations separately would greatly facilitate the future integration of spin corrections with other 1PA effects.
 In addition, all calculations in this work are currently performed on CPUs.
-Migrating the code to GPUs would greatly enhance computational efficiency, as done in codes like \texttt{FastEMRIWaveforms}.
+Migrating the code to GPUs would greatly enhance computational efficiency, as done in the FastEMRIWaveforms project \cite{FEW}.